Gabefire/dl-object-recognition/README.md

 # Driver License Models

 Project to practice OCR and OpenCV.
-Used two machine learning models to gather different information from driver's license test image
+Used a variety of methods to gather different information from driver's license test image

 ## EAST Text Detection